 Memento mori: a reminder that we're all going to die and might as well get used to the idea.
 Skulls, bones, spiderwebs, odd beasties, plague doctors, and things that go bump in the night.

-Memento vitae: the source of life itself - the sea; light, play, and (re)generation.
+Memento vitae: life itself - the sea; light, play, and (re)generation.
 Waves and flowers; nature walks and dancing for the sheer fun of it.

 The two principles are not polar opposites - each necessarily embraces the other.
 My work explores the interplay between light and dark; life and death; presence and absence; movement and stillness.
 I like my skulls dentally challenged and disarming; my skeletons, nimble and happy; my seas churning with marauding kracken.